Investing can feel complicated and robo-advisors promise to make it simpler.

-Each platform also offers tax-loss harvesting, in order to reduce the tax liability created by your portfolio.
+Each platform also offers tax-loss harvesting, to reduce the tax liability created by your portfolio.

 Investment Asset Allocation

-Wealthfront also offers tax loss harvesting across the board.
+Wealthfront also offers tax-loss harvesting across the board.
 But they also offer their Stock-level Tax-Loss Harvesting portfolios for even greater tax efficiency.
-It is offered at two levels, and each includes a mix of not only ETF's, but also individual stocks.
-The purpose of adding stocks to the mix is to increase the ability to take advantage of tax loss harvesting.
+It is offered at two levels and each includes a mix of ETFs and individual stocks.
+The purpose of adding stocks to the mix is to increase the ability to take advantage of tax-loss harvesting.